-The open/closing valve, referred to as an acme cylinder valve, is to be closed at all times unless hooked up to a propane system or when filling the container.
+The open/closing valve, referred to as an OPD cylinder valve, is to be closed at all times unless hooked up to a propane system or when filling the container.
+Top valve opens entry into tank.
+Side valve requires a POL type fitting to open secondary valve to draw out propane vapor into system.

-Acme Cylinder Valve
+OPD Cylinder Valve

-At any point a container is disconnected, BE SURE to install the "dust cap" over the acme valve.
-This cover is required by the RV Industry Gas Association, the container manufacturer, and is for your safety.
+At any point a container is disconnected, BE SURE to install the "dust cap" over the OPD valve (if so equipped)